 Memory Foam Mattresses

 These mattresses are popularly known to offer sleepers excellent support and cushioning while also contouring heavier body curves.
-If you have one, here's how to cleanly remove vomit from its surface.
-Before you proceed, be sure to wear gloves first.
+If you have one, here's how to clean vomit from its surface.
+Before you proceed, be sure to wear rubber gloves first.